noahhefner/papernote/README.md

 Work in progress

-Self-hostable web app for notes.
-Backend in Go, frontend in Vue.js, stores markdown notes as plain markdown files.
+Self-hostable web app for notes, written in Golang.

 ## Development